blaylockbk/SynopticPy/docs/user_guide/setup.md

 ### 3. SynopticPy config file

-Lastly, SynopticPy checks for the token in the `~/.config/SynopticPy/config.toml` file.
+If the environment variable is not defined, SynopticPy then checks for the token in the `~/.config/SynopticPy/config.toml` file.

 Your config file should look like this: